 I’m not gonna lie, though – this isn’t my first round in this ring.
 I just thought the match was over.
 I didn’t realize there would be a round two, but there is.
 There definitely is.

 Round one was about fifteen years ago and it lasted a long, long time.
 I remember leaving treatment for the eating disorder thinking that my problem had been solved.
 Little did I know the problem hadn’t even been identified yet.
-I wrongly thought the eating disorder was my problem but it wasn’t.
-It was simply the coping mechanism I developed to numb and distract myself from the problem.
+The ED was simply the coping mechanism I developed to numb and distract myself from the problem.

 When I got home from treatment I thought things would get better but they actually got worse.
 Much…much worse.
 I realized way too late that the eating disorder was not the source of my pain, which is why my pain didn’t leave (but rather intensified) when I recovered.
 Not only was my pain still there, I now had no way to numb it.
 I had to feel it in all it’s intensity with absolutely no numbing agent or distraction.